 3.2-c.
-Refrigerator Recycling
+Refrigerator and Freezer Recycling Program

-Title: The Residential Refrigerator Recycling Program ("RRP") will be implemented during program years 2009 through 2012.
+Title: The Residential: Refrigerator and Freezer Recycling Program ("RRP") will be implemented during program years 2009 through 2012.

-Objectives: Assist customers to become more energy efficient by educating them about the amount of energy consumed and the costs associated with operating inefficient refrigerators.
+Objectives: Assist customers to become more energy efficient by educating them about the amount of energy consumed and the costs associated with operating inefficient refrigerators and freezers.
 Provide access to an easy-to-use service to remove and recycle the operational inefficient refrigerators.
 Customer motivation will be increased by providing a cash incentive for program participation.

-Target Market: Duquesne Light's energy efficiency potential forecast estimates that of the 533,000 households served, approximately 42,000 households operate more than one refrigerator.
+Target Market: Duquesne Light's energy efficiency potential forecast estimates that of the 533,000 households served, approximately 42,000 households operate more than one refrigerator or freezer.

-Program Description: The Refrigerator Recycling Program encourages residential customers in Duquesne Light's service territory to turn in their older operating refrigerators to be recycled.
-Removing an older, operating refrigerator can result in an energy savings of more than 950 kWh20 per year.
-To encourage participation in this program, this program provides a \$35 check for the removal of the old refrigerator.
+Program Description: The Refrigerator and Freezer Recycling Program encourages residential customers in Duquesne Light's service territory to turn in their older operating refrigerators and freezers to be recycled.
+Removing an older, operating refrigerator or freezer can result in an energy savings of 1,728 kWh per year.
+To encourage participation in this program, this program provides a \$35 check for the removal of the old refrigerator or freezer.
 The program will consist of Duquesne Light hiring a contractor to administer the program that would consist of the following services:

-20 PA TRM annual energy savings value
+&lt;sup>20 PA TRM annual energy savings value